 The human form is clearly a fundamental subject for representation in visual art.
 The face, in particular, is a wonderfully rich source for a multitude of forms and ideas for artistic expression.
 Three artists featured here utilize this vehicle to explore distinct and personal content.
 From precise photographic realism, to inventive, multi-layered woven forms, to contemporary takes on the ancient form of ceramics, these artists aptly represent the richness and diversity of approaches to art making in Northeast Ohio.
 Visual Art Showcase

-The Fabricators is organized by the Akron Art Museum with support from the John S. and James L. Knight Foundation, the Ohio Arts Council and Rory and Dedee O'Neil.
+Mernet Larsen: The Ordinary, Reoriented is organized by the Akron Art Museum with support from the John S. and James L. Knight Foundation and the Ohio Arts Council.

 McKay Bricker Framing | Black Squirrel Gallery | 141 East Main Street Kent, Oh 44240 | (330) 673-5058